metorikhq/metorik-helper/readme.txt

 To get them back, go to http://yoursite.com/wp-admin?show-metorik-notices=yes while logged in as an administrator.

 == Changelog ==
+= 2.0.0 =
+* We've overhauled the cart tracking feature in the Metorik Helper.
+The new method is faster and more reliable, making use of WooCommerce internal hooks instead of front-end javascript.
+This significantly improves the performance of the feature and improves compatibility with different checkout setups and third-party plugins.
+ * We've added WooCommerce Blocks support for all features of the Metorik Helper plugin, including prompting to save a cart when adding an item to cart as well as during the checkout (via a new opt-in/opt-out checkbox), cart restoration and source tracking.
+To take full advantage of Woo Blocks support with Metorik, please make sure to upgrade to WooCommerce 9.1 or higher.
+Additionally, make sure to visit your Metorik dashboard's Cart Settings page to enable some new settings for WooCommerce blocks integration.
+* Cart restoration will now restore the customer's first name and e-mail into the checkout flow when possible.
+* We've made several improvements to the source tracking system.
+We've removed the reliance on hidden fields in the checkout process, which makes the system more performant and improves compatibility with different checkout setups and third-party plugins.
+* We've added several action hooks and filters to allow for further customization of the Metorik Helper's behaviour.
+* We've bundled in several other minor improvements around performance and reliability into the new version of the Metorik Helper.
+* For a full breakdown of the changes please see the [Metorik Help Docs](https://help.metorik.com/article/243-metorik-helper-v2)

 = 1.7.2 =
 * Removed ability to enable cart tracking by admins through URL in admin (fixes a potential security issue where cart tracking could be disabled by an admin unintentionally).